 Szechuan chicken is a spicy Chinese chicken dish.
 It consists of breaded chicken bits tossed in a spicy and flavorful sauce.
 The sauce uses ingredients such as oyster sauce and chicken broth to give it that amazing flavor.
 Most of the spice comes from dried chili peppers.
 I know authentically you would be using Szechuan peppercorns but these can be a little hard to find in some places.
 This dish reminds me a lot of Kung Pao Chicken.
 The original recipe called for a batter but I decided a light coating of cornstarch would be better as I prefer my chicken bits to be crispy.
 This dish is great served with rice and vegetables.
 Enjoy.

-Step 3: In a serving bowl (or in the wok) toss the chicken bits with the sauce.
+- In a serving bowl (or in the two) toss the chicken bits with the sauce.
 Garnish with green onions and peanuts.